-An obstructing urinary calculus with a concomitant urinary traction infection is a common urological emergency with a reported incidence of 20.1 per 100,000 adults per year, [3] an ICU admission rate of 35%, [6] and a mortality of 0 to 2%.
-[1,5] While previous literature has demonstrated biochemical factors predictive of ICU admission, we believe that this is the first study to show that septic stone patients presenting with AKI (and hypothermia on univariate analysis) and requiring intubation were at an increased risk of mortality during their hospitalization.
+An obstructing urinary calculus with a concomitant urinary traction infection is a common urological emergency, with a reported incidence of 20.1 per 100 000 adults per year,3 an ICU admission rate of 35%,6 and a mortality of 0-2%.^{1,5} While previous literature has demonstrated biochemical factors predictive of ICU admission, we believe that this is the first study to show that septic stone patients presenting with AKI (and hypothermia on univariate analysis) and requiring intubation were at an increased risk of mortality during their hospitalization.

 Our results add to the existing literature on clinical factors that may influence mortality in septic stone patients.
-Patients that required intubation either due to respiratory failure or alternated mental status, had a significant mortality risk (OR = 5.005, p = 0.001).
-These findings are consistent with the literature, suggesting that patients with sepsis, worsening neurologic function,^[7,8] and acute respiratory distress syndrome^[9] had increased morbidity and mortality.
-Furthermore, sepsis-associated AKI was a common complication in our cohort (24.9%), and this is a well-known complication associated with high mortality.^[10] While neither result is surprising in itself, as a natural course of a patient progressing to intubation or end-organ system failure is concerning for worse outcomes, our findings should alert clinicians to treat these patients more aggressively upon presentation.
-Two clinical scoring systems (Sequential [Sepsis-related] Organ Failure Assessment (SOFA) and quickSOFA) have been proposed to predict ICU admission and in-hospital mortality in patients with septic stone.[11]
-These scoring systems include vital parameters and laboratory results.
-Our findings support the use of serum creatinine and may add credence to include intubation as a disease-specific factor.
+Patients that required intubation, either due to respiratory failure or alternated mental status, had a significant mortality risk (OR 5.005, p=0.001).
+These findings are consistent with the literature, suggesting that patients with sepsis, worsening neurological function,^{7,8} and acute respiratory distress syndrome9 had increased morbidity and mortality.
+Furthermore, sepsisassociated AKI was a common complication in our cohort (24.9%), and this is a well-known complication associated with high mortality.10 While neither result is surprising in itself, as a natural course of a patient progressing to intubation or end-organ system failure is concerning for worse outcomes, our findings should alert clinicians to treat these patients more aggressively upon presentation.
+Two clinical scoring systems (Sequential [Sepsis-related] Organ Failure Assessment [SOFA] and quickSOFA) have been proposed to predict ICU admission and in-hospital mortality in patients with septic stone.11 These scoring systems include vital parameters and laboratory results.
+Our findings support the use of serum Cr and may add credence to include intubation as a disease-specific factor.

 Other factors, such as location of residence and baseline patient characteristics, were not predictive of mortality.
-In the exploratory analysis in which we compare the 68 patients (33%) known to live in urban area against the 138 (67%) patients that reside in rural regions, there was not a significant mortality increase in patients that reside in rural regions (OR = 0.477, 95% CI: 0.183 - 1.244, p = 0.130).
-This study is in line with our previous findings, in which survival among patients with Fournier's gangrene was similar between rural and urban Manitoba residential locations.
-On the other hand, in other world regions, it has been shown that there is a disparity in sepsis survival among geographical locations, such as rural Midwestern United States, in which rural hospital bypass is independently associated with increased mortality.
-The similar survival rates among patients with septic stone in ICUs in Manitoba may be explained by how we defined rural and urban regions, the efficacy of a single-tier healthcare system, geographic, political, or socioeconomic factors that are currently unclear.
+In the exploratory analysis in which we compare the 68 patients (33%) known to live in an urban area against the 138 (67%) patients that reside in rural regions, there was not a significant mortality increase in patients that reside in rural regions (OR 0.477, 95% CI 0.183-1.244, p=0.130).
+This study is in line with our previous findings, in which survival among patients with Fournier's gangrene was similar between rural and urban Manitoba residential locations.12 On the other hand, in other world regions, it has been shown that there is a disparity in sepsis survival among geographical locations, such as the rural Midwestern U.S., in which rural hospital bypass is independently associated with increased mortality.13 The similar survival rates among patients with septic stone in ICUs in Manitoba may be explained by how we defined rural and urban regions, the efficacy of a single-tier healthcare system, and geographic, political, or socioeconomic factors that are currently unclear.
 This finding warrants further research.